 In fact, many artworks are custom-made to perfectly fit into their surroundings, not only in terms of theme and design, but also in terms of stability and durability.
 After all, not every material and object can survive the harsh sea conditions, such as the salty ocean air and the turbulent sea.

 The artworks on board of the Rotterdam come in many different sizes, materials and styles.
-We would say that the collection is so versatile, that there is something to like for everyone onboard.
+The collection is so versatile, that there is something to like for everyone onboard.

 Some notable works are among others the largest and smallest pieces onboard.